chrisphu/Pythonic-CS-Foreach-Enumeration/README.md

 ```

 ## Miscellaneous
-Normally I would name the static class `Utils.cs` instead of `ArrayExtension.cs`; and also abbreviate index, value, and values as i, v, and vs (consequently indexesValues as ivs).
+* Normally I would name the static class `Utils.cs` instead of `ArrayExtension.cs`; and also abbreviate index, value, and values as i, v, and vs (consequently indexesValues as ivs).
+* Through a bit more searching, I learned after writing this that this same question was answered back in [2017 on Stack Overflow](https://stackoverflow.com/questions/7389047/is-there-an-equivalent-to-pythons-enumerate-for-net-ienumerable).
+Some of the key differences are:
+	* Their solution is more robust by being an IEnumerable extension rather than an array extension.
+This extends functionality to other IEnumerable classes such as lists.
+	* Their solution loops the input and uses `yield return` to insert an `(index, value)` per input element into their IEnumerable.
+In contrast, I have to start by initializing an array size and having a desired range of indexes be looped rather than looping the input itself.
+This is of course because my extension was written with array in mind rather than IEnumerable.
+	* Although I am content with the readability and straightforwardness of my extension, their solution is definitely more robust and is worth upgrading to if the user needs to also enumerate lists.
+In fact, given that the extension function backend is not seen when using `Enumerate()`, there is almost no reason not to upgrade.
-Is this really better than looping the index range and referring to the indexed element in the array?
+* Is this really better than looping the index range and referring to the indexed element in the array?
 Probably not, but I think it's pretty. 🙂